How to Use Home Equity to Invest in Australia

 3. How much equity do I need to invest in property?

-4. Is interest on an equity loan tax-deductible?
+4. Is interest on equity loan tax-deductible?

 5. What's the difference between equity release and refinance?